danijelbara/GettingAndCleaningData/CodeBook.md

 * Character __f__ was replaced with Frequency
 * Character __t__ was replaced with Time

-FinalData is created as a set with average for each activity and subject of SubsetData.
+FinalData is created as a set with mean for each activity and subject of SubsetData.
-Entries in FinalData are ordered based on activity and subject.

 ## Tidy data set